 Pregnant athletes should keep their heart rate under 140bpm.

-Picture this: Another experienced athletic coach and mother who lives in the same town as me starts talking with my friend, Matt, and me about my recent talk at Vertical World on pregnant athleticism.
-During the event last week Matt asked a poignant question about stigma, motherhood, and double-standards when it comes to being a pregnant or mothering athlete.
+So, here’s what happened: Another experienced athletic coach and parent who lives in the same town as me started talking with my friend and me at the crag about my talk at Vertical World on pregnant athleticism.
+During the event my friend had asked a poignant question about stigma, motherhood, and double-standards when it comes to being a pregnant or mothering athlete.
 He had more to say about the woman shaming I faced during my own pregnancy.

 But before he could finish his thoughts, the other coach cut in and said (in a sadly well-timed vignette of an exchange):

 "There's nothing that special about you training through pregnancy, lots of women do it.
 The only thing you need to do is wear a heart rate monitor and make sure your heart rate doesn't go over 140."

 She, being the vastly senior and more respected endurance coach, did not expect what I said next:

 "Actually, that is not based in fact and has been rejected by evidence-based practitioners.
 There is no heart rate limit for pregnant athletes who are well-trained."